 Incorporating strength can be amazingly helpful in weight loss because it helps you burn calories even while you are sleeping.
 I don’t have specific plans but I do like the app iPTrainer.
 You put in your goals (lose weight, tone etc.) and it will tell you what to do every day or however often you go.
 It chooses the muscles to work and tells you what to do, including instructional videos (without sound so they don’t interrupt your music!).
 If you want to work different muscles, it’s easy to change the selected muscles (it’s usually 4-5).
 I’ve found that to be a huge help with regards to strength training.
 Honestly, I need to do more strength training but with all the running, I’m usually too tired to do both.
 After the marathon in a month I plan to get back into more strength training but right now mostly all I do is run.
 I also bought a Groupon for a month of unlimited CrossFit and can’t wait to try it out!

-I would suggest, if possible, don't eat after dinner.
+I would suggest, if possible, don’t eat after dinner.
 Go to bed hungry.
-I don't do this every night obviously because I think depriving yourself is a huge hinderance to weight loss.
-If I'm really hungry I eat a snack (not fruit because it is higher in sugar) but usually like greek yogurt or something.
-Sometimes I'll throw in a green tea or chamomile tea (there are also teas that are in these bright cans and one is called "Get Lost" and it's like cinnamon flavor and incredible, I think it might be Republic of Tea but I'm not positive).
+I don’t do this every night obviously because I think depriving yourself is a huge hinderance to weight loss.
+If I’m really hungry I eat a snack (not fruit because it is higher in sugar) but usually like greek yogurt or something.
+Sometimes I’ll throw in a green tea or chamomile tea…there are also teas that are in these bright cans and one is called “Get Lost” and it’s like cinnamon flavor and incredible, made by Republic of Tea.

 I have basically cut out alcohol and I think this makes a huge difference.
 When I drink, it’s almost always wine (sometimes a light beer if I feel like it) and it’s only a glass or two, once to twice a week max.
 Alcoholic drinks mixed with soda or juice are the worst.
 Not only are the mixers high in sugar, but so is hard liquor (especially margaritas…which are like my FAVE, so I let myself have them occasionally…like once every few months).
 I think this is something that is often overlooked or viewed as not making a big difference but I have found that it has.
 Make sure that you drink a LOT of water.
 If you are cutting out sodas that is HUGE but just make sure you are replacing it with water instead of just not drinking anything.
 I always drink water or unsweet iced tea.
 I have a coffee most mornings but I make it myself and use Skim Milk instead of half and half or cream… I read somewhere that drinking a cup of coffee a day with half and half and sugar can add 10 lbs a year! scary… So I try to keep that in check by making my own.
 Coffee is actually quite good for you if you have 2 cups max (it supposedly increases your metabolism).